treid998/androms/README.md

 ## What's allowed and what's not
 This list is meant to store semi-modern devices, basically the newer the better.

-There isn't any cutoff date for when a device is considered modern or "older", so multiple factors should be considered.
+There isn't any particular cutoff date for when a device is considered modern or "older", so multiple factors should be considered.
 I have created a scoring system to get a general idea of how old your device is, and if it's eligible to be on this list.

 Is the device more than 7 years old?
 If yes, add 1 point to your score.